 Sea Kayaking: $695 per person; pre-booking required

 Limited to 16 passengers.
-Will be accompanied by 3 kayak guides.
-Requires previous experience.
-Must be booked in advanced, no option to book once onboard.
+Guests will be accompanied by 3 kayak guides.
+This activity requires previous experience.
+It must be booked in advanced, there is no option to book once onboard.
 Please contact ExpeditionTrips for details and booking information.

 Transfer to Ottawa airport and to the ship on embarkation day; transfer at the end of the voyage in Iqaluit and on arrival back in Ottawa at the end of the voyage to a central downtown location; cabin accommodations and meals onboard the ship; daily afternoon tea; 24-hour tea, coffee, and hot chocolate in the lounge and in all cabins (replenished daily); expertise of experienced expedition leader and professional expedition team of marine biologists, naturalists, historians, adventure guides, and photographers; daily shore excursions by Zodiac boat in small groups; guided hikes and walks on shore; educational presentations and talks by polar experts; access to computers in the multimedia lab for image downloads, file back up, and management; emergency-trained physician onboard every voyage; onboard sauna, plunge pool, Jacuzzi, and fitness center with personal trainer and massage options (additional charges apply for massage and spa treatments); well-stocked library with polar reference books; end of voyage video, photos, and take home USB; port fees and permits to access visited areas; and gear on loan (waterproof/windproof jacket, bib pants, insulated rubber boots, binoculars, and trekking poles).
 Subject to change without notice.